19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Circle of Death.md

 You desecrate the area around you.

-Whenever a creature becomes [Engaged](../../../../Game%20Procedures/Conditions/Engaged.md) with you on your [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md) or their [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md), you may have them take 2d6 [Necrotic](../../../../Game%20Procedures/Combat/Damage%20Types/Necrotic.md) damage.
+Whenever a creature becomes [Engaged](../../../../Game%20Procedures/Conditions/Engaged.md) with you, you may have them take 2d6 [Necrotic](../../../../Game%20Procedures/Combat/Damage%20Types/Necrotic.md) damage.
 A creature can only take this damage once per [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md).

 ---
 *Upcast: Deal an additional 1d6 damage per spell level.*